 Request a copy of our complimentary Vacation Guide to help fill in your Homer, Alaska, itinerary after you’ve mapped your route!
 This resource is filled with local recommendations in an easily-accessible format to serve as your personal travel guide from the moment it hits your inbox.

-There have been minimal delays due to road construction or smoke on the Sterling Highway.
+There have been minimal delays due to road construction on the Sterling Highway.
 Our guests have been reporting no delays as of late.
 You can check out the road alerts at 511 Alaska.

-Would You Rather: Plane, Train, or Shuttle?
+Would You Rather: Fly, Drive, or Shuttle?

 As of now, the bus holds 22 passengers and runs on Mondays, Wednesdays, and Fridays from June through September.
 Fun fact: the vehicle runs on recycled vegetable oil!
 Feel good about your auto travel when you utilize this service!